Skip to primary navigation Skip to content Skip to footer

 Day Octopus

-If you see an octopus out hunting get ready for a delightful spectacle.
+If you see an octopus out hunting, prepare for a delightful spectacle.
 Octopuses have mastered their disguise and can change color and texture depending on their surroundings.
 Their lithe bodies and arms allow them to fit through tight spaces.
-The only hard structure they contain is a beak with an extremely sharp-toothed tongue that octopuses use to pick apart crustaceans and small fish.
+The only complex structure they contain is a beak with a highly sharp-toothed tongue that octopuses use to pick apart crustaceans and small fish.

 A 19th Century saying in Hawaiian said: